SERVED ON FLORIDA INFORMATION SERVICE TECHNOLOGY DEVELOPMENT BOARD

 After retiring in 2003 Jim moved to Nevada in 2005 and continued to be active in politics.

-In 2016 I ran for and won the Nevada State Assembly seat representing District 37 in Las Vegas.
-I served on the Commerce and Labor, Energy, Taxation and Government Affairs Committees.
-Having served in the Legislature and being an outspoken Conservative in the Nevada Assembly, I have been recognized as a leader in Nevada politics.
+In 2016 Jim ran for and won the Nevada State Assembly seat representing District 37 in Las Vegas.
+He served on the Commerce and Labor, Energy, Taxation and Government Affairs Committees.

 After 2017 Nevada legislative session Jim was ranked as one of the top conservative legislators in the Nevada legislature by numerous conservative organizations.

 In 2019 Jim filed to run in the 2020 election for the US House of Representatives representing Nevada’s 4th Congressional District.
 He very handily won the Primary and raised more money for the race than any other Republican candidate or incumbent in history.

 In 2020 Jim ran for Congress for Nevada’s Congressional District 4 and was a victim of election fraud.
 Jim was endorsed by President Donald J. Trump, Congressman Jim Jordan, Congressman Andy Biggs, Congressman Paul Gosar, and the House Freedom Caucus.

 In February of 2021, Jim announced his intentions to run for Secretary of State in Nevada.
 His number one priority will be to overhaul the fraudulent election system in Nevada.

 On June 14th, 2022 Jim won the Republican Primary race for Secretary of State for Nevada.
 Despite over $2.5 million in attack ads against him, Jim overcame six other opponents winning almost 40% of the vote and winning by more than 38,000 votes.

 On May 2nd, 2023 Jim announced his intentions to run for United States Senate to represent Nevada.